Losses in Transformer

 Where, IL = I2 = load of transformer, and R2′ is the resistance of transformer referred to secondary.

-Now we will discuss Hysteresis loss and Eddy Current loss in little bit more details for better understanding the topic of losses in transformer
+Now we will discuss Hysteresis loss and Eddy current loss in little bit more details for better understanding the topic of losses in transformers.

-Hysteresis loss in transformer can be explained in different ways.
-We will discuss two of them, one is physical explanation other is mathematical explanation.
+Hysteresis loss in transformers can be explained in different ways.
+We will discuss two of them, one is the physical explanation, and the other is the mathematical explanation.

-Consider a ring of ferromagnetic specimen of circumference L meter, cross-sectional area a m2 and N turns of insulated wire as shown in the picture beside,
+Consider a ring of a ferromagnetic specimen of circumference L meter, cross-sectional area a m2 and N turns of insulated wire as shown in the picture beside,

-Let us consider, the electric current flowing through the coil is I amp,
+Let us consider, the current flowing through the coil is I amp,

 Let, the flux density at this instant is B,